UbiOps/connectors/output_connectors/aws_s3/README.md

 # UbiOps Output Connector - Amazon Web Services S3

-The UbiOps S3 output connector is based on on the AWS boto3 library.
+The UbiOps S3 output connector is based on the AWS Boto3 library.
 It inserts blobs to S3 storage, in this template 1 blob per request.